 A few days back I received an email from a company that traded forex.
 Now, I don’t usually pay heed to promotional emails but this one seemed very promising.
 A few minutes of research online and I was convinced of the business’s credibility.
 Who knows, I could have traded some forex myself if it had not been illegal in my country.
 For a brief period of time I was on cloud nine until the reality hit me – I had not subscribed to alerts on any forex website.
+Keep reading to find whether you should sell customer data for additional income or not.

 I got an even bigger picture after scrolling through my promotions tabs.
-I never raised any queries anywhere and yet marketers were sending me mails like I was the busiest buyer of Asia.
+I never raised any queries anywhere and yet marketers were sending me emails like I was the busiest buyer in Asia.
 It was certain that some website had sold my data to marketers.
 Never in my life had I feared being a victim of identity theft more than now.
 The last thing I ever wanted was some party to propagate its political agenda by my name.
 Luckily, things were not that worse yet.

 On a recent Friday night, while I was still sober, I decided to sell my personal data to someone probably in Russia.
 Reckless, you could call it, but that was the level of vigilance I was performing when everybody around was ratting “data privacy”.
 Jokes aside, I had been extremely careful with my privacy until I learnt that Facebook was allegedly storing it.
 There was nothing more to lose now, I thought.
 On a perfectly normal day, I would not have sold even my initials, if it were not for the money.